How do you figure out what you want in life?

 It’s a tricky question because if you’re reading this, you probably want many things.
 You may want a new TV, or a better-paying job, or some nicer clothes, or a vacation to Europe, etc.

 The list of what we want has no end.
 In fact, if you were to write down every single thing that you want out of life, you’d probably end up with something that looks like a bucket list.

-When we ask ourselves this question, what we really want is life to make sense.
-We want to feel like we’re taking the right actions, to achieve the right things, for the right reasons.
+When we ask ourselves this question, what we really want for things to make sense and avoid feeling lost in life We want to feel like we’re taking the right actions, to achieve the right things, for the right reasons.

 My hope is that reading this article will give you that clarity.
 We’re going to talk about how to figure out what you want in life by suggesting various exercises that force you to think deeply about what you want and why you want it.

 How Do You Know What You Really Want From Life?

 Now if you’re reading this article, it’s probably for one of two reasons:

 - Reason #1 – You just can’t seem to drill down on exactly what it is you want from life.
 You have a vague idea floating around in your head, but haven’t taken the time to analyze them and create a clear plan for your future.

 - Reason #2 – You’re actually quite clear on what you want in life, but you have a sneaking suspicion that you’re wrong about what you want.
 Even though you’re taking action every day, you’re not 100% sure if your actions are leading you to the right place.

 If you’re here because of the first reason, then you don’t need to worry.
 This article will cover a bunch of exercises that will help you with how to figure out what you want in life.